Karai Volcano - John Seach

 karai volcano

-Karai Volcano - John Seach
+Karai Volcano, Sulu Range - John Seach

-Activity was reported at Karai volcano in Papua New Guinea in July 2006.
+Eruptions were reported at Karai volcano in Papua New Guinea in July 2006.
+This was the first historical activity recorded at the volcano.
 Seismic activity began on 7th July 2006.
 Earthquakes were felt within the vicinity of Kimbe and as far as Bialla and Mamota, a distance of approximately of 16–20km.
 Earthquakes continued at five minute intervals.
 The affected population of 2,078 people, lives in Kaiamu, Malasi, Sulu and Silali villages.
+Weak to moderate white vapour emissions were observed.
+An overflight confirmed that emissions were coming from a NW-S-trending area between Ubia and Ululu cones.
+There were unconfirmed reports of vegetation die off from February 2006.
+An explosion was heard from Mato Hotspring on 15th August 2006.
+Moderately strong sulphur smell from the Silanga and Talopu hot springs were reported in October 2006.

 In 1985 a magnitude 7 earthquake hit SE of Sulu Range.
 After the earthquake there was a temporary hot spring reported on the flank of Karai cone.